PoryGoneDev/Celeste64/ReadMe.md

 The goal is to collect a certain number of Strawberries, then visit Badeline on her floating island.

-See the setup guide found within the `celeste64.apworld` file in the release for usage instructions.
+See the setup guide found [here](https://archipelago.gg/games/Celeste%2064/info/en).

 Original ReadMe follows: